The Google Pixel 9, the Pixel 9 Pro Fold and everything announced at the Made by Google event

 The watch now comes in two sizes, with a larger 45mm case size joining the 41mm model.
 Thanks to thinner bezels, the 41mm display is 10 percent larger than on the Pixel Watch 2 and the 45mm screen is 40 percent larger.
 Both screens peak at 2,000 nits, which is twice as bright as 2023's watch, and both get as dim as 1 nit.

 There's a new readiness score and cardio load tracking, which sounds a bit like the Training Load feature in Apple's watchOS 11 — all of which give you feedback on how hard you're pushing yourself.
-New integrations include displaying live feed of your Nest cams from your watch and using the wearable as a Google TV remote.
+New integrations include displaying a live feed of your Nest cams from your watch and using the wearable as a Google TV remote.
 The battery offers the same 24 hours of use on a charge, but Google claims recharging will be 20 percent quicker with a 30-watt wall adapter (sold separately).
+Call Assist will add the "hold a minute" ability, which can answer your call and ask the caller to wait until you're in a better spot or have set down whatever you're working on.

+The heart rate tracking has been updated to work more accurately while running, an activity that's particularly hard to track.
+Readiness score and Cardio Load combine to give you a Daily Readiness score, which tells you how intense you should work out in a given day.

+The "first of its kind" Loss of Pulse Detection feature will automatically call emergency services and direct them to your location if the algorithm detects a dangerous situation judging by your pulse, movement and other metrics.
+It will start out in select EU countries and parts of the UK, with more regions to come.

 Google Pixel Watch 3